The Majesty of God

 The means of reaching Heaven that they imagined was to use the tower, which was actually a ziggurat, as an altar upon which they would please their demon lords with acts of perversion and murder, which would be rewarded with greater exhibitions of demonic power.
 They intended to harness this power to deceive and subdue and gain allegiance from all the Earth's inhabitants.

 I think that God's Throne in Heaven is a ziggurat and He sits upon its peak.
 How else can all the saints be seated with Him on His Throne, if it is not some type of edifice that all those seats can be placed on?
 It presents a beautiful picture of a loving Father with all His children gathered around Him.
-Would a ziggurat–shaped Throne not also fit the description of a holy mountain, which the Bible says in Ezekiel 28:14 that Lucifer walked upon when he was in Heaven?
+Would a ziggurat–shaped Throne not also fit the description of a holy mountain, which the Bible says in Ezekiel 28:14 that Lucifer walked upon when he was in Heaven?3

 It is typical of the devil, in his envy, to counterfeit that which is holy in his longing to appropriate it for himself.
 It is also typical of him to defile that which is holy by having ziggurats constructed for his own glory and have abominations performed on them.

-God said in verse 6 that if they all united, there would be nothing that the people would not be able to do of all that they had imagined.
+God said in verse 6 that, if they all united, there would be nothing that the people would not be able to do of all that they imagined.
 He did not mean that they could get His Throne from Him, but He did mean that they would be successful in gaining a world empire.
 They would also sink into dire depths of depravity, if they were allowed to worship and serve demons to the extent that they were planning.

 Another cosmic catastrophe occurred to prevent this.
-It probably involved a comet with electrical discharges that struck the Earth.
+It probably involved a comet with gargantuan electrical discharges that struck the Earth.
 History says that lightning struck the Tower of Babel and split it halfway down.

 The Bible tells us that the people's language became confused.
 This seems to have something of a magical quality to it, unless one realizes what was happening to the Earth at that time.
-Again it was chastened with earthquakes, volcanoes, tsunamis, as before the Flood, but also with forest fires, as there was no deluge to put out the flames.
+Again it was chastened with hurricanes, earthquakes, volcanoes, tsunamis, as before the Flood, but also with forest fires, as there was no deluge to put out the flames.

 The earthquakes were so drastic as to cause the Earth to develop a bulge about the equator at that time, and the great pancontinent split and spread across the globe.
 The Bible says in Genesis 10:25 that one of Shem's descendents was named Peleg (which means earthquake) because the Earth was divided the year that he was born.
 You can imagine that catastrophes of this magnitude really shook people up.
 They were so traumatized that their speech became gibberish.

 The confusion of the languages was a psychological reaction to severe trauma and it had a lasting effect.
 Not all of the words were changed, but there were enough that it was difficult or impossible to understand each other.
-Cush was termed "the interpreter of the gods", the figure behind Mercury and Hermes, because he had a great facility for figuring out what people were trying to say.
+Cush was termed "the interpreter of the gods," the figure behind Mercury and Hermes, because he had a great facility for figuring out what people were trying to say.

 With his army decimated by the catastrophes and the remainder addled by shock, Nimrod was in a vulnerable position.
 His great uncle Shem realized that this was the time to strike the empire and tear it down.
 The Holy Ghost came upon him, anointing his words as he persuaded God's people to gather forces and go after Nimrod to capture him.

 They found him hiding in the hills of the area that is now known as Rome.
-It had been one of his bases, dedicated to the worship of Saturn (another of Nimrod's identities, as well as satan's).
+It was one of his bases, dedicated to the worship of Saturn (another of Nimrod's identities, as well as satan's).
 Nimrod was judged by a contingent of elders and sentenced to death.
 When the guards arrived to take him to his beheading, they found Nimrod admiring his face in a mirror.
 He is the real life figure behind Narcissus, among many other characters in mythology.